 I just saw this story on Facebook.
 It hurts and angers me deeply.

-Even though this whale was found in the Norway, there are most surely many, many more who have died from we humans lack of responsibility.
+Even though this whale was found in Norway, there are most surely many, many more who have died from we humans lack of responsibility.
 This obviously is not the first marine animal to be injured or killed by our trash.